WICG/turtledove/FLEDGE_extended_PA_reporting.md

 bid does not win the auction.
 If the bid does not win, the browser will trigger reporting for the `loss` contributions.

+### Reporting bidding data no matter whether wins or not

+The `reserved.always` event-type is a special value that indicates a report should be sent no matter whether a bid wins the auction or not.
+The browser will always trigger reporting for the `always` contributions.

 ## Reporting Per-Buyer Latency and Statistics to the Seller

 The seller may want to collect aggregate statistics on latency and bids for their auctions.